stenohacker/dictionaries/README.md

 #### Anomalies
 - I have left out KW- as a combo and made that Q.
-- Instead of KH-, I made that CH.
+- instead of KH-, I made that CH
-- Instead of KL-, I made that CL.
+- instead of KL-, I made that CL
-- Instead of AOI, I made that Y.
+- instead of AOI, I made that Y
-- Instead of KP-, I made that CP.
+- instead of KP-, I made that CP
+- KPWR- = CB- (combined C and B on left)

 *NOTE:  I use SKP- for X and SWR- for Z.*